gabrieldemarmiesse/getting_started_open_source/README.md

 This guide will show you how to make a contribution (modifying code, adding things in the docs...) to an open source project that you don't own.

-This is not the only way to do it.
-And of course this also works with any open source project.

 ### This guide will assume that: